Perezsala/New-Data-Project/README.md

 * Do not add more files to this repo; all files required for this project are already included.
 If you must add one or more files, because you found an error in this assignment’s scaffold, first ask on our class’ Microsoft Group so everyone is aware of the mistake.
 * You must use EditorConfig, per the included `.editorconfig` file.

+## 📽️ Demo
+*A video walkthrough of the project will be available soon.*